 While in prison, Mandela continued to study and attain an LLB degree, and by the time he was out, he’d become the global face of anti-racism movements.
 And not only that, he also became the 1st elected president of South Africa, between 1994-1999.
 Interestingly, Nelson Mandela was also friends with controversial world leaders like Cuba’s Fidel Castro, Palestine’s Yasser Arafat, and Libya’s Muammar Gaddafi.
 In a famous interview at the City College of New York with ABC News journalist Ted Koppel after his release in 1990, Mandela famously said,

 “One of the mistakes which some political analysts make is to think that their enemies should be our enemies.
 That we can’t, and we will never do… Our attitude towards any country is determined by the attitude of that country towards our struggle.
 Yasser Arafat, Colonel Gaddafi, Fidel Castro support our struggle to the hilt.
 Our attitude (towards them) is based solely on the fact that they fully support the anti-apartheid struggle.
-They do not support it only in rhetoric, they are placing resources at our disposal for us to win this fight.
+They do not support it only in rhetoric, they are placing resources at our disposal for us to win this fight.“

 Out of all on this list, you can find the greatest number of books by and on Nelson Mandela.
 The most famous of them is his autobiography, Long Walk to Freedom.
 The book details his early life, education, and the 27 years he spent in prison.

 However, Bhagat Singh was more than a rebel and independence activist.
 He was a romantic hero, who now commands a cult following among the youth.
 There’s a certain appeal in his character, his ideals that attract individuals from all walks of life.
 Bhagat Singh, along with Sukhdev, Rajguru, Chandrashekhar Azad, Ashfaqullah Khan, and Ram Prasad Bismil, formed a freedom movement contemporary to that of the Indian National Congress.
 Nonetheless, following the trial of the Legislative Assembly Bombings of April 1929, Bhagat Singh was sentenced to death.
-He was martyred on March 24, 1931.
+He met his death on March 24, 1931.